JamieBort/Learning-Directory/Git/pull_request/pull_request_templates/README.md

 #### [pull_request_template_examples/](./pull_request_template_examples)

-This directory houses examples of Pull Request templates.
+The purpose of this directory is to house examples of Pull Request templates.

 ### Files